 - There are no posthumous awards

-The award takes the form of an inscribed bronze medallion and an honourarium of one thousand dollars.
+The award takes the form of an inscribed bronze medallion.
 The Award is presented publicly.
 This year’s location has yet to be determined, but in recent years it has been presented in the winner’s hometown at a special event.

-- A formal nomination form to be obtained from ICJ must be completed
+- A formal nomination form from ICJ Canada must be completed

 - Nominations must be accompanied by both two letters of support for the candidate's nomination and a concise curriculum vitae of the nominee